jdhitsolutions/PSTypeExtensionTools/README.md

 This PowerShell module contains commands that make it easier to work with type extensions.
 Many of these commands are wrappers for built-in tools like [Get-TypeData](http://go.microsoft.com/fwlink/?LinkId=821805) or [Update-TypeData](http://go.microsoft.com/fwlink/?LinkId=821871).

 ## Release
-The current release is [v1.2.0](https://github.com/jdhitsolutions/PSTypeExtensionTools/releases/tag/v1.2.0).

-You can also install from the PowerShell Gallery:
+You can the current release from the PowerShell Gallery:

 ```powershell
 Install-Module PSTypeExtensionTools